smartcontractkit/documentation/docs/Introduction/tutorials/other-tutorials.md

 ## More Inspiration

 Looking for more ways to use Chainlink?
 Here are some resources that discuss Chainlink's use cases as well as the winning projects we've had in our previous hackathons.
-There is also link to the Marketplace where you can find the latest data provider nodes and explore the network.
+There is also a link to the Marketplace where you can find the latest data provider nodes and explore the network.

 - [77 Use Cases by Chainlink](https://blog.chain.link/44-ways-to-enhance-your-smart-contract-with-chainlink/)
 - [Past Hackathon Winning Projects](/docs/example-projects)